taz77/drupal_commerce_rules_extra/README.txt

 RULES EVENTS
 -------------
-1. Process checkout pane : Fires when a pane is processed during checkout.
+1. Process change to a checkout pane : Fires when a pane is processed during checkout.
-2. Process checkout page : Fires when a page is processed during checkout.
+2. Process change to a checkout page : Fires when a page is processed during checkout.
 3. Line item quantity has changed (occurs when adding ou removing a product to cart and when a quantity has been modified in cart form).